section-engineering-education/engineering-education/articles/performance-optimization-techniques-for-node-js/index.md

 As a developer, you need to understand that dilemma and wisely choose which library to use during the development stage.
 In such a scenario date-fns will improve your bundle size since it is smaller and help avoid performance overhead.

 ### Conclusion
 Node.js performance optimization is a broad topic with much ground to cover.
-This article only covered the tip of the iceberg of some of the common practices you can adopt to get higher-performance results.
+This article only covered the tip of the iceberg about some of the common practices you can adopt to get higher-performance results.

 Other common practices that you should consider include:
 - Using the latest stable [Node.js updates](https://nodejs.org/en/)